jgoerzen/docker-debian-base-vnc/README.md

 These tags are autobuilt:

- - latest: whatever is stable (currently stretch, sysvinit)
+ - latest: whatever is stable (currently bullseye, systemd)
+ - bullseye: Debian bullseye (systemd)
  - buster: Debian buster (systemd)
  - stretch: Debian stretch (sysvinit) - **no longer supported, may be removed at any time**
  - jessie: Debian jessie (sysvinit) - **no longer supported, may be removed at any time**